rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 He said to them, Why are you so afraid?
 Have you still no faith? ^0440

-And they were filled with great fear and said to one another, Who then is this, that even the wind and the sea obey him? ^0441
+And they were filled with great fear and said to one another, Who then is this, that even wind and sea obey him? ^0441

 They came to the other side of the sea, to the country of the Gerasenes. ^0501